Internship Opportunities

 Application Procedure

-The application packet includes the application form, reference form, and details regarding other items that must be submitted with your application.
-Be sure to clearly indicate which internship or employment opportunity you are applying for.
+The application packet includes the application form, reference form, and instructions regarding additional materials that must be submitted.

-If you are unable to download any of these files, email applicant@junglefriends.org to have the file emailed to you.
+If you are unable to download any of the required forms, please email applicant@junglefriends.org and we will be happy to send them to you.

-Once we have received your completed application packet, we will contact you to arrange a telephone/Skype interview.
+Once we have received your completed application packet, we will contact qualified applicants to schedule a telephone or Zoom interview.